wjgilmore/z2d2/README.markdown

 README
 ===========
-z2d2 is a companion project to Chapter 7 ("Integrating Doctrine 2") of the forthcoming book, [Easy PHP Websites with the Zend Framework, Second Edition](http://www.wjgilmore.com), authored by W. Jason Gilmore and published by [WJ Gilmore, LLC](http://www.wjgilmore.com).
+z2d2 is a companion project to Chapter 7 ("Integrating Doctrine 2") of the book, [Easy PHP Websites with the Zend Framework, Second Edition](http://www.wjgilmore.com), authored by W. Jason Gilmore and published by [WJ Gilmore, LLC](http://www.wjgilmore.com).
 This project provides readers with a Zend Framework-driven website configured to use Doctrine 2.

 Chapter 7 introduces key Doctrine 2 features based on code found throughout this project.
 You'll learn: